Top of Page

 Methods to predict, monitor and treat infectious disease

-Pathogen surveillance is the ongoing collection, analysis and interpretation of data to help prevent and control outbreaks.
-It depends on key tools that include genomic testing, data generation and sharing, which are implemented routinely by accredited labs with requisite expertise.
+• Pathogen surveillance – the ongoing collection, analysis and interpretation of data to help prevent and control outbreaks.
+Key tools include genomic testing, data generation and sharing.

-However, infectious disease research faces challenges.
+Yet, infectious disease research faces challenges.
 Active disease monitoring, drug discovery and the establishment of anti-infection strategies are expensive and time-consuming.
 Traditional technologies, such as testing for pathogens individually, limit flexibility and cannot keep pace with mutations.
-Genomic- and proteomic-based tools support research into communicable diseases and vaccine response, identifying novel patterns and mechanisms of resistance, assessing immune response, performing timely detection and tracking of outbreaks, and monitoring the spread of emerging pathogens.
+Genomic- and proteomic-based tools that can quicken and scale pathogen detection can guide the development of effective therapeutics, identifying novel patterns and mechanisms of resistance, assessing immune response, performing timely detection and tracking of outbreaks, and monitoring the spread of emerging pathogens.

-High-dimensional proteomic analysis of immune response to infection
+Applications using high-dimensional analysis of pathogens and of immune response to infection

 Pathogen detection, identification and surveillance